 If your primary regulator fails your alternate air source is there for you.
 And if your diving buddy would need to share air it’s there for him too.

-An alternate air source is often easy to distinguish because it has a bright neon pink, orange, yellow, or green tube.
+An alternate air source is often easy to distinguish because it is bright neon pink, orange, yellow, or green.
 This is usually secured within the area of your chin and the bottom of your rib cage, preferably on the right side of your body.

 Let’s take a look at alternate air source rules and recommendations:

 Besides being brightly colored and easy to get to between your neck and ribcage there are 3 different kinds of alternative air sources.
 Which one you pick as a diver is totally up to you.

 - Octopus – A regulator basically the same as your primary regulator but marked with a bright color.

 - Octo-inflator – A regulator second stage attached to your low-pressure inflator.
 You switch over to this while your buddy gets your primary regulator in case of an emergency.